Chuck Cadman

-Charles Cadman (February 21, 1948July 9, 2005) was a Canadian politician and Member of Parliament (MP) from 1997 to 2005, representing the riding of Surrey North in Surrey, British Columbia.
+Charles Cadman (February 21, 1948 – July 9, 2005) was a Canadian politician and Member of Parliament (MP) from 1997 to 2005, representing the riding of Surrey North in Surrey, British Columbia.

 Originally a Canadian Alliance MP, Cadman won re-election as an independent after losing a nomination race in his own riding.
 This history garnered him national media attention when, on May 19, 2005, Cadman cast a deciding tie vote to save a minority Liberal government supported by the NDP that the Conservative party at the time was trying to defeat to trigger an election.

 Early life

-Cadman was born in Kitchener, Ontario and grew up in North Bay, Ontario.
+Cadman was born in Kitchener, Ontario, and grew up in North Bay, Ontario.
 He was a guitarist with a band called The Fringe, which toured Canada.
 He also played backup to The Guess Who on CBC Television.
 He eventually settled in Surrey, British Columbia.
 He attended the British Columbia Institute of Technology and became a certified electrical and electronics engineering technician.
 He worked for ten years as a microfiche camera technician for the Insurance Corporation of British Columbia.
-He married Dona Cadman in 1969; they had two children.
+He married Dona Cadman in 1969; they had two children: Jodi and Jesse.